Muguruza roars back to take Chicago title

 Muguruza drew on all of her fighting spirit to claim a second title of the season and take her tally of tournament triumphs to nine, winning 3-6 6-3 6-0.

-In a showdown between two players chasing a WTA Finals spot, the No.2 seed from Spain was twice a break down in the second set after losing the first but battled back to force a deciding set and then inflicted a bagel on No.6 seed Jabeur.
+In a showdown between two players chasing a WTA Finals spot, the second seed from Spain was twice a break down in the second set after losing the first but battled back to force a deciding set and then inflicted a bagel on sixth seed Jabeur.

 Jabeur won the only break of the opening set with a backhand winner to move into a 3-1 lead and broke again in the opening game of the second.